Ola Consumer: Ola Dash

 In July 2015, Ola launched Ola Store, a grocery delivery service in Bangalore, before shutting it down in March 2016.
 In November 2021, Ola Store returned with quick delivery of grocery and essentials, starting with a pilot launch in Bangalore.
-By January 2022, Ola set up 200 dark stores across nine cities, and rebranded the service as Ola Dash.
+By January 2022, Ola had set up 200 dark stores across nine cities and rebranded the service as Ola Dash.
 In April 2022, Ola Dash scaled down its operations from nine cities to three cities and dismissed over 2,100 contract workers.
 In June 2022, it shut down Ola Dash in all cities.

 Ola Cars

 In October 2021, Ola launched its new and pre-owned car marketplace called Ola Cars in 30 cities, which was also expected to sell new vehicles of Ola Electric and other brands.
 By May 2022, the company had scaled down operations to 17 cities.
 In June 2022, it closed Ola Cars across all cities and stated that Ola Cars' "infrastructure, technology and capabilities will now be repurposed towards growing Ola Electric’s sales and service network."
 In August 2024 Ola Electric a subsidiary of Ola that manufactures electric powered two wheelers (scooter) went public through and IPO in India.
 Shares of the company surged 20% on opening day.